 - How to maximize your earning potential

-With exams round the corner, it's unlikely they're thinking of writing a resume or hunting for jobs.
+With exams round the corner, it's unlikely they're thinking of cool leisure activities or why engineering is such a great career.
 Our aim is to join them with the conversation they're having in their head.

 Tip 5 - Use multiple links (but wisely)

-So how effective do you think it is to have 1 link a landing page buried at the bottom of your email?
+So how effective do you think it is to have just one link buried at the bottom of your email?

 And could it be possible to increase your click-through-rates by having two, three, or even FOUR links in an email?